istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 ## Authentication policy

-Istio 1.5 introduces [`PeerAuthentication`](/docs/reference/config/security/todo-link/) and [`RequestAuthentication`](/docs/reference/config/security/todo-linke/) that is going to replace alpha Authentication API.
-For more information how to use the new API, see the [authentication policy](/docs/tasks/security/authentication/authn-policy) tutorial.
+Istio 1.5 introduces [`PeerAuthentication`](/docs/reference/config/security/todo-link/) and [`RequestAuthentication`](/docs/reference/config/security/todo-link/), which are replacing the alpha version of the Authentication API.
+For more information about how to use the new API, see the [authentication policy](/docs/tasks/security/authentication/authn-policy) tutorial.

 * After upgrading Istio, existing alpha authentication policies still in use.
 * You should start replacing alpha policies with the equivalent `PeerAuthentication` and `RequestAuthentication`.
 It is recommended to start with the most specific scope (workload-wide), then namespace-wide and finally mesh-wide.